 Hailstorms can also bring leaks and water damage to walls, foundations, and electrical wiring, further disrupting business processes.
 Along with air conditioning units, roof-mounted equipment such as vents, cooling towers, solar panels, and skylights can also be damaged or destroyed.

 Fortunately, there are preventive steps every business can take to protect its facility from hail damage.
 These can be as simple as conducting regular roof inspections and using hail guards or as thorough as installing impact-resistant roof coverings.
 Hail guards can mitigate most damage to HVAC units and are relatively inexpensive.
 For as little as $200 per unit, a business can save thousands of dollars in losses.

 Partnering with an insurance provider with experience can provide additional expertise — and protection.
 Here are four ways Liberty Mutual helps its property customers mitigate the risk of hail.

 - Making recommendations to mitigate loss.
 Liberty Mutual’s property loss engineers can also make recommendations to help customers mitigate loss.
-“We might recommend installing hail guards, shields to protect AC coils, and protective screens on skylights.
-For companies that are building new facilities or re-roofing, we might recommend installing impact-resistant roof coverings,” says Tiede.
+An engineer might recommend installing hail guards, shields to protect AC coils, and protective screens on skylights.
+For companies that are building new facilities or re-roofing, installing impact-resistant roof coverings may also be considered.
 These recommendations are not just about protecting a building’s roof and rooftop equipment.
 Roof damage can lead to extensive water damage inside a building and, in some cases, disrupt service, both of which can be costly for a business.